 Services are the places and organisations that offer these therapies.
-A service might offer one therapy or several types.
+A service might offer one therapy or several types of therapies.

 Starting intervention as young as possible is most effective in helping the development of children with ASD.
 You can even get things started before your child has a formal diagnosis.

 For example, problems with communication are a big cause of tantrums and other difficult behaviour for children with ASD.
 If children can’t communicate their needs or understand others, they express themselves or get attention with difficult behaviour.
 But if they learn to communicate effectively as early as possible, they won’t need to behave like this quite so much.